 The best way to think about it is that the Ezoic platform is a dynamic layout engine, not a list of layouts.
 The end result is a constantly improved site that is getting better every day on all screen sizes.

 Testing Layout is hard to do all by yourself

 Unfortunately, if you don't have a big technical team around you, testing is actually quite hard to do and takes a lot of time.

 If you used an off the shelf testing tool like Adobe Target, you would need to construct the experiments (write the new layouts in css/html), run them to your users concurrently against your control (your old site layout), decide upon the things you're going to change for each test including things like menus on mobile and tablet ad placements.
-You need to make sure those experiments work on all browsers (opera mini anyone?),and once you've run those tests, you need collect the user metrics and income from you ad exchange accounts and make decisions about which layouts are winning.
+You need to make sure those experiments work on all browsers (opera mini anyone?), and once you've run those tests, you need to collect the user metrics and income from your ad exchange accounts and make decisions about which layouts are winning.
 You need to make sure that you don't slow the site down, and that it's loading fast on all devices...
 You then need to keep it all up to date as you conduct tests into the future.
 If a new browser or device goes mainstream - you need to make sure you're ready for that.
-Ezoic does all this for you - to use free (for 2 weeks) and then on a revenue share thereafter.
-Our aim is to keep your site improving an crowd source content improvement ideas and technology in one place.
+Ezoic does all this for you.
+It's free to use (for 2 weeks) and then on a revenue share thereafter.
+Our aim is to keep your site improving and crowd source content improvement ideas and technology in one place.